 Emily spent all four years of college at the State University of New York at New Paltz.
 She spent a summer session abroad at the University of Limerick, SUNY New Paltz's sister school.
 There she studied Modern Irish Theatre with Professor Jack Wade.
 She also has Photoshop and Vectorworks experience from Jack Wade's lighting design course.

 Emily has directing and thorough play analysis experience from Professor Catherine Doherty.
-From Catherine, she gained her exceptional stage management experience, as well as from colleagues throughout college and the professional world such as Molly Sharples, Christine LaBoy, Kara Hinkley, and Theresa Siobhan Carroll.
+From Catherine, she gained her exceptional stage management experience, as well as from colleagues throughout college and the professional world such as Molly Sharples, Christine LaBoy, Kara Hinkley, Theresa Siobhan Carroll, and Michael Seelbach.

 Emily has basic audio engineering and sound design training from Sun Hee Kil, associate sound designer of the 2018 Winter Olympics in Seoul, South Korea.
 Emily is also familiar with ProTools and QLab, and can put together such sessions in a pinch.